 Co-created and directed by Janni Younge and Margaret Laurena Kemp.
 Adapted by Lydia Diamond from Toni Morrison’s 1970 book.

-With special support from the Paul M. Angell Foundation.
-Co produced by UC Davis & Janni Younge Productions.
-With permission from the Toni Morrison Estate.
+With special support from the Paul M. Angell Foundation, Cheryl Lynn Bruce & Kerry James Marshall, Kristy & Brandon Moran.
+Co-produced by UC Davis & Janni Younge Productions.

 Margaret Laurena Kemp is an actor, multidisciplinary performing artist, writer and teaching artist, and Associate Professor of Theatre and Dance at UC Davis.
 Her 2018 production of The Bluest Eye with Janni Younge, performed by UC Davis students, was hailed “a revelation.”
 She trained at George Washington University at The Shakespeare Theatre and has a B.S. in Interdepartmental Studies from the School of Speech at Northwestern University.
 She has performed at Arena Stage, Mark Taper Forum, Yale Repertory, South Coast Repertory, La Mama Theatre (Melbourne), Theatre of Changes (Athens), Red Pear Theatre (Antibes) and The Magnet Theatre (Cape Town).
 She won worldwide praise for her starring role in Children of God.
 Her visual work has been shown in solo and group shows in Los Angeles, Nassau and Detroit. mlkemp.space